Does your business take bank card payments? If so, it should be performing a regular PCI scan to ensure data is secure.

 Why do I need to perform PCI scans?

 Taking bank card payments requires the transmission of highly sensitive and valuable data.
-Should there be a weakness in your IT system setup, cyber criminals may be able to intercept this data without your knowledge.
+Should there be a weakness in your IT system setup, cybercriminals may be able to intercept this data without your knowledge.
 PCI scans aim to identify if there are areas of your IT systems that are potentially vulnerable.

 The requirement for PCI scanning is outlined by point 11.2 of the Payment Card Industry Data Security Standard (PCI DSS) and forms a part of the compliance with the PCI standard.

 The PCI standard is not a legal requirement.
-However, organisations taking payments via card that fail to observe it leave themselves exposed.
+However, organisations taking payments via credit cards that fail to observe it leave themselves exposed.
 If a data breach occurs at your organisation relating to payment details, your bank will be fined by the PCI Security Standards Council.
 If your organisation has not complied with the PCI standard, the bank can pass that fine on to you.

 When do I need to perform PCI scanning?